iammichaelpeter/iammichaelpeter/README.md

 Currently Exploring the magic of programming 🔮
 ------------------------------

-Economics Student, with the will to Learn Coding.
-Watching YT Videos, Reading Medium Artikel and trying to not despair.
+Economics Student, with the will to learn coding, watching YT videos, reading articles and spending a lot of time on Stack Overflow.

 * 🌍  Near Nürnberg, Germany
 * 🏫 Studying at TH Nürnberg George Simon Ohm